Setup

 cd ansible-nxos

-Within the ansible-nxos directory create three more directories; group_vars, host_vars, and roles.
+Within the ansible-nxos directory create three more directories: group_vars, host_vars, and roles.

 mkdir group_vars